phpDocumentor/phpDocumentor/docs/PSR.md

 write up a usage description for @global... or perhaps determine if @type can supercede it)

-(TODO:
-should we include @ignore?
-if so, we must be cognizant of the difference between "don't document this element" vs "don't parse this element"... this difference has historically been a point of confusion, as phpdoc1 implemented the latter)

 ### 7.8. @internal

 The @internal tag is used to denote that the associated "Structural Element" is